 The Kenmore performance is now sold out; the Seattle performance is selling quickly and fewer than 150 tickets remain.

-There are two ways that you can join us: in person at First Free Methodist Church or streaming online via our web site.
-Full-price tickets cost just $25, with discounted tickets available to those who need them, plus free tickets for students and youth.
-Everyone who purchases an in-person ticket will also receive a link to the livestream in case your plans change.
-(All in-person attendees will need to show proof of vaccination and mask up while inside the venue.)
+Full-price admission is just $25, with discounted tickets available to those who need them, plus free tickets for students and youth.
+Everyone who purchases an in-person ticket will also receive a link to the Saturday livestream in case your plans change.
+(All in-person attendees will need to show proof of vaccination and mask up while inside the venues.)

 Our theme for this season is “Renewal,” and it’s about more than just a new season or a new name.
 This season is about renewing our relationship with music, exploring its edges and boundaries, and leaving ourselves open to what it has to teach us.
 After being away from live performance for so long, we’re all in store for some major surprises, and I, for one, am restless with anticipation to embark upon the journey.